Shock (Tesla album): Background

 In January 2019, the ensemble released the title track for the album.
+Shock is also the final album to feature drummer Troy Luccketta.
 The following month, the group published "California Summer Song".

 Critical reception

 Robert Rheubottom of AXS stated that "The song 'Shock' opens with an insistent retro-80s sounding backbeat, supplied by drummer Troy Luccketta.
 Bassist Brian Wheat and guitarist Frank Hannon climb aboard to set up the ominous groove for the song's first verse as lead vocalist Jeff Keith sings, “Clock is ticking I feel it/Ain't no stopping it now.”"